The DIY Private Practice Owner

 As a solo private practice owner, we often enter business with a strong do-it-yourself mindset.
 Part of being an entrepreneur is being a self-starter—a go-getter, a mover and shaker.
 And while that drive is often what allows your dream of owning a private practice to become a reality, doing everything on your own can quickly become overwhelming.

-Part of being a successful business owner may mean outsourcing certain key areas of your practice—especially those you’re not passionate about, feel weak in, or simply aren’t well-informed on.
-Being able to admit this isn’t a sign of weakness; it’s a sign of awareness that additional support is needed from someone who knows more than you do in that area.
+Outsourcing certain key areas of your practice—especially those you’re not passionate about, feel weak in, or simply aren’t well-informed on.
+Being able to admit this isn’t a sign of weakness; it’s a sign of awareness that additional support is needed from someone who knows more than you.
+It’s one of the key decisions business owners can make in recognizing they have to stop doing it all.

-When It’s Time to Outsource
+What to Outsource

 Much like therapy, we are experts in our own field.
 Someone can read a book on EMDR or The Body Keeps the Score and walk away with useful insights, but that doesn’t make them a licensed professional counselor.
 They haven’t gone through the years of training required to hold that role.